-- the name, address and taxpayer identification number of the beneficial owner and the nominee; - · whether the beneficial owner is: - a person that is not a U.S. person; - a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - the amount and description of units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.
+- the name, address and taxpayer identification number of the beneficial owner and the nominee; - whether the beneficial owner is: - a person that is not a U.S. person; - a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - the amount and description of units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from dispositions.

 Brokers and financial institutions are required to furnish additional information, including whether they are U.S. persons and specific information on units they acquire, hold or transfer for their own account.
-A penalty per failure, which is generally capped at a maximum penalty per calendar year and the amount of which is adjusted for inflation each year, is imposed by the Code for failure to report that information to ETP.
+A penalty of \$100 per failure, up to a maximum of \$1,500,000 per calendar year, is imposed by the Code for failure to report that information to ETP.
 The nominee is required to supply the beneficial owner of the units with the information furnished to ETP.